jimwins/titi/docs/querying.rst

 Filtering results
 ^^^^^^^^^^^^^^^^^

-Idiorm provides a family of methods to extract only records which satisfy some condition or conditions.
-These methods may be called multiple times to build up your query, and Idiorm's fluent interface allows method calls to be *chained* to create readable and simple-to-understand queries.
+Titi provides a family of methods to extract only records which satisfy some condition or conditions.
+These methods may be called multiple times to build up your query, and Titi's fluent interface allows method calls to be *chained* to create readable and simple-to-understand queries.